HL7/phd/pages/ContinuaHealthFitnessCodes.md

+---
-## Continua Health & Fitness Codes
+title: Continua Health & Fitness Codes
+layout: default
+active: ContinuaHealthFitnessCodes
+---

 These codes are used to express the Health and Fitness interfaces.